Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Experiments

 \subsection{Experimental Settings}

-In this work, we use the ``Summary" section as the text description of each patent document and treat the IPC codes at the L3 level as truth labels, which follow the existing works \cite{DBLP:conf/aaai/Tang0XPWC20, DBLP:conf/cikm/HuangCLCHLZZW19}.
+In this work, we use the ``Summary'' section as the text description for each patent document, which describes the brief information about patents.
+Besides, We treat the IPC codes at the L3 level as truth labels, which follow the existing works \cite{DBLP:conf/aaai/Tang0XPWC20, DBLP:conf/cikm/HuangCLCHLZZW19}.
 We select all the text descriptions in training datasets and remove words appearing less than 5 times to build the text corpus.
 Then we use Gensim \textit{Word2Vec} tool \footnote{https://radimrehurek.com/gensim/models/word2vec.html} to train the 100-dimensional word embedding for each word in the text corpus.
 For those words not in the text corpus, they are initialized with the MASK embedding, which is set randomly.
 All the word embeddings are trainable in the models.
-In our experiments, we choose the first 100 words in the ``Summary" of each document for training, validation, and testing.
+In our experiments, we choose the first 100 words in the ``Summary'' of each document for training, validation, and testing, followed by \cite{DBLP:conf/aaai/Tang0XPWC20}.
 We use the grid search to identify the number of $D$ and $s$ in USPTO-200K and CNPTD-200K, i.e., (50, 10), (40,10) respectively.
 In the training process, we set the learning rate to 0.0001 and use Adam \cite{kingma2014adam} as the optimizer.
 To prevent over-fitting, we use dropout \cite{DBLP:journals/jmlr/SrivastavaHKSS14} with a dropout rate of 0.5 in our model.
 For all the methods, we search the hidden dimension in [64, 128, 256, 512] and apply grid search to select the best dropout and learning rate.
-We set the training epoch 300 on all experiments and apply an early stopping strategy with a patience of 10.
+We set the training epoch 300 on all experiments and use an early stopping strategy with a patience of 10.
 Lastly, we choose the model that achieves the best performance on the validation for testing.
 The codes and datasets are available at https://github.com/Hope-Rita/PatCLS.